Jesse R. James

 Jesse Robert James, aka Jesse Frank Dalton admitted to the 1882 murder ruse of Jesse James in St. Joseph, MO.
 The conspiracy was committed with the help of the Governor, Sheriff Timberlake, the assistant Coroner and a squad of 52 former rebel allies.
 Timberlake, the sheriff of Clay Co. suddenly appeared an hour after the murder in St, Joe.

-Dalton’s version of the killing precisely matches the forensic evidence presented in The Jesse James Forensic Report.
+Dalton’s version of the killing is consistent with the forensic evidence collected and evaluated in The Jesse James Forensic Report. http://jessejamesforensics.com/

 The photo below is much later in his adult life judging from the receding hair and style of cloths.
 It is an uncanny lookalike photo, he could pass for JWJ were it not for the giveaway earlobes.
 His right eye looks off to the left just like Frank James.
 His hairline is straighter than Jesse’s as well.